Hewlett Packard Enterprise

-The Hewlett Packard Enterprise Company (HPE) is an American multinational information technology company based in Spring, Texas, United States.
+The Hewlett Packard Enterprise Company (HPE) is an American multinational information technology company based in Spring, Texas.
+It is a business-focused organization which works in servers, storage, networking, containerization software and consulting and support.
+HPE was ranked No. 107 in the 2018 Fortune 500 list of the largest United States corporations by total revenue.

 HPE was founded on November 1, 2015, in Palo Alto, California, as part of the splitting of the Hewlett-Packard company.
-It is a business-focused organization which works in servers, storage, networking, containerization software and consulting and support.

 The split was structured so that the former Hewlett-Packard Company would change its name to HP Inc. and spin off Hewlett Packard Enterprise as a newly created company.
 HP Inc. retained the old HP's personal computer and printing business, as well as its stock-price history and original NYSE ticker symbol for Hewlett-Packard; Enterprise trades under its own ticker symbol: HPE.
-At the time of the spin-off, HPE's revenue was slightly less than that of HP Inc.
+At the time of the spin-off, HPE's revenue was slightly less than that of HP Inc. The company relocated to Texas in 2020.

 In 2017, HPE spun off its Enterprise Services business and merged it with Computer Sciences Corporation to become DXC Technology.
 Also in 2017, it spun off its software business segment and merged it with Micro Focus.

-HPE was ranked No. 107 in the 2018 Fortune 500 list of the largest United States corporations by total revenue.
+Also in 2024, as part of the change in strategy, HPE's telecommunications business unit, the Communication Technology Group (CTG), was acquired by HCLTech for $225 million.